Is Kale Safe for Dogs?

 The vitamins and minerals in kale, like vitamins A, C, and B6, may help lower cholesterol.
 Additionally, many of these are antioxidants that scavenge free radicals, reducing the damage caused by oxidation.

-The other nutritional benefits of kale include supporting your dog’s eyesight and the health of his liver, blood, colon, and muscles.
+The other nutritional benefits of cooked kale include supporting your dog’s eyesight and the health of his liver, blood, colon, and muscles.
 Moreover, the manganese in kale can help support your pooch’s immune system and bone health.

 Kale is also a good source of fiber, which is good for your dog’s digestive system.
 Finally, with only 20 calories per cup of raw kale, it’s a low-calorie way to support your dog’s overall health.